United States Fire Administration: History

+The current Fire Administrator, Paul Matheis, was appointed by President Donald Trump in late March 2026 and sworn in the following month.

 Programs

 Under its mandate as set forth in the Federal Fire Prevention and Control Act of 1974, USFA manages many of the federal programs related to firefighting including the systematic collection of statistics relating to fire incidents (National Fire Incident Reporting System), public fire education campaign materials, and information on grants and funding.
 They also provide a directory of approved, fire-safe hotels, and information on home fire safety.
 The USFA manages the National Emergency Training Center (NETC) in Emmitsburg, Maryland on a campus acquired from Saint Joseph College in March 1979.
 The NETC comprises the National Fire Academy as well as the Emergency Management Institute.
 Firefighters and emergency managers from around the United States and the world attend courses at these academies in order to further enhance emergency services in their communities.